thepredictionlabllc/oradell_reports/index.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/11192019/Fig_2.png){:             width="600px"}{: .align-center}
 <br clear="all" />

-In the figure above you can see the algae concentrations in Detroit Lake in 2019 compared to 2018.
-Algal concentrations on the vertical axis  are expressed in terms of log(biovolume+1). **What we see is that while 2018 was a difficult year for HABs, 2019 was actually worse!**        Indeed, there were more toxic blooms (the size of the circles denotes the severity of the toxicity, with the smallest circles identifying     zero toxicity) and algae persisted for much longer (through the end of October).
+In the figure above you can see the algal concentrations in Detroit Lake in 2019 compared to 2018.
+Algal concentrations on the vertical axis  are expressed in terms of log(biovolume+1). **What we see is that while 2018 was a difficult year for HABs, 2019 was actually worse!**        Indeed, there were more toxic blooms (the size of the circles denotes the toxicity of the water samples collected by the city, with the smallest circles identifying     zero toxicity) and algae persisted for much longer (through the end of October).

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/11192019/Fig_3.png){:                 width="600px"}{: .align-center}
 <br clear="all" />